 Shift your body easily into ‘fat burning’ mode

 Fat burning mode for your body is easy.
 It is simply knowing what to eat and when.
-It feels confusing simply because most women are still burning carbohydrates for fuel and
+It feels confusing simply because most women are still burning carbohydrates for fuel and therefore using glucose as their body’s main energy source.
+Simply swapping from glucose burning to fat burning is easy and straight forward this blog will outline how you can get started today.

 Why your body prefers to burn carbs